-Our log crew begins by setting the logs on your subfloor following the row by row layout.
+Your log crew then begins by setting the logs on your subfloor following our row by row layout.
 They’ll erect an average size log home in 3 to 4 days.
 As the walls go up they will leave openings for windows and doors as specified on your construction drawings.
 When the walls are near completion they’ll construct the loft joists for your loft area.

 Once the logs are set, standard construction techniques take over to construct the gables and roof system, set windows and doors and complete your home.
 From start to finish your home will take 6 to 8 months for completion.
 Building your own log home and living in it is an extraordinary experience, one that you will enjoy for a lifetime.
 One you will be proud to share with your family and friends.